A newbie’s guide to making friends at Concordia

 One way of doing this is by attending Orientation, which offers a slew of different opportunities for you to meet other students in a social setting before classes get underway.

 Why not join a new student tour?
 That way you’ll be with other incoming students and you’ll get the lay of the land right away.
-You can join a general campus tour either on Loyola or Sir George Williams (downtown) campuses, or attend a faculty-specific tour.
+Tours of the Loyola and Sir George Williams (downtown) campuses start mid-December.

 Another way to establish connections early on is to reach out to an acquaintance who is also attending classes at Concordia.
 Even if they were someone you only knew from a high school or CEGEP class, or through a mutual friend, these connections can be valuable first points of reference.

 Also, your program may have its own Facebook page.
 If so, it doesn’t hurt to check it regularly — group outings are often planned on these types of social media accounts.
-Be sure to join the New Concordians: September 2017 Facebook group.
+Be sure to join the New Concordians: Fall 2018 Facebook group.

 3. Join a student club